 Super Walmart!
 Not even in Florida, but on the way home ………… a lovely bag of Meyer lemons for $1.99!!
 I get excited about strange things and this was definitely a thrilling “find” for me!

 If you’re not familiar with Meyer lemons you will want to get acquainted.
 They’re sweet, plump and juicy with a beautiful floral aroma, actually a cross between a mandarin orange and a lemon.
 Unlike normal, every day, mouth-puckering lemons, these crossbreeds can be eaten on their own in salads and fruit plates.
 They’re delicate and thin skinned making them more of a problem to transport than most citrus fruits.
 Meyer lemons can be difficult to find and often quite pricey, hence my great surprise at finding them at Super Walmart!

 I decided to make a yummy, but super simple freezer marmalade which involves no cooking or pressure sealing as many jams and jellies do.
-This marmalade, as the name implies, is stored in the freezer ready to be pulled out at a moment's notice, perfect for hostess gifts or just for loving on family and friends.
-I also love having marmalade on hand for a myriad of delicious appetizers, dips and glazes for roasted or grilled meats, poultry and seafood.
+This Meyer Lemon, Orange and Fresh Ginger Marmalade is stored in the freezer, ready to be pulled out on a moment’s notice; perfect for hostess gifts or just for loving on family and friends.
+I also like having marmalade on hand for a myriad of delicious appetizers, dips and glazes for roasted or grilled meats, poultry and seafood.

 The number of lemons and oranges is approximate and will depend on the size of your fruit.
 The important thing in this recipe is that the amount of prepared fruit mixture equals exactly 2 1/3 cups.
 Jam and jelly making is an exact science, unlike other types of cooking where measuring is not as critical.
 If the fruit and sugar proportions are not precise your jam/jelly/marmalade will not set correctly.